How to Design and Develop Roku Application

 You will have to develop the scripts for the Roku application.
-The script developed must have a structure like below,
+The script developed must have a structure like below:

-- Script also does the waiting functionality, you will have to write the function for ifMessagePort.WaitMessage() to handle this waiting process for the events to be sent to the message port
+3. Script also does the waiting functionality, you will have to write the function for ifMessagePort.WaitMessage() to handle this waiting process for the events to be sent to the message port

-- Packaging the code content to ZIP file and working on the UI functionalities
+Packaging the code content to ZIP file and working on the UI functionalities

 While developing the Roku application, packaging involves having a structured ZIP file.
-The various functionalities of the user interface present in the SDK include the following
+The various functionalities of the user interface present in the SDK include the following:

-- Username or the password screen
+3. Username or the password screen.

-Some of the other user interface functionalities include the filter widget for filtering out choices, the error dialog boxes and the springboard for screens with detailed instructions
+Some of the other user interface functionalities include the filter widget for filtering out choices, the error dialog boxes and the springboard for screens with detailed instructions.

 The best part is that the UI elements will be handling all of the navigation commands.
-For example, the scrolling or the screen to screen navigation gets completely handles by the UI objects which eventually makes it easier for the users while handling the Roku application
+For example, the scrolling or the screen to screen navigation gets completely handled by the UI objects which eventually makes it easier for the users while handling the Roku application.

-- Deploying the Roku application
+Deploying the Roku application

 The next step would be to load and run the Rokku application that you have developed.
 For the deployment process, tools are provided to ensure that the BrightScript application and the resource files are completely signed and encrypted.
 These tools ensure that during the deployment process, the Roku developers find the encrypted application package.

 In order to run the application on your Roku streaming device, you will have to enable the Development mode on the device.
 This can be only a linked device.
-The linking can be done by either performing the factory reset or jumping to the streaming channels on the device.
+The linking Roku can be done by either performing the factory reset or jumping to the streaming channels on the device.
 You can enter the Roku TV Application development mode on your Roku device by pressing the following remote sequence:

-Home button 3x, Up arrow 2x, Right arrow, Left arrow, Right arrow
+Home button 3x, Up arrow 2x, Right arrow, Left arrow, Right arrow, Left arrow, Right arrow